A selection of safety lever types, from an early pierced type to the flat stamped No.36.

 A special gascheck disk was screwed to the base of the grenade.
 To use, the grenade was inserted into the cup and the pin pulled.
 The stock of the rifle was planted on the ground and using a special blank cartridge the grenade was fired.
 As the grenade left the cup the safety lever would be freed.

-This discharged was also used to fire other grenade types as well.
+This discharger was used to fire other grenade types as well, such as the No.68 HEAT.